‘It is signs that have no exact meaning that provoke a magic sense.’ Miro

 ‘The child I was is with me in the present hour’.
 Mary Oliver

-I grew up on the Surrey/Hampshire borders and have kept the memories of childhood very close to my heart.
+I grew up on the Surrey/Hampshire border and have kept the memories of childhood very close to my heart.
 Woods, water, yellow gorse, vast army ranges; deep impressions which have burrowed their way into my image-making.
 I almost completed an art foundation course but have always regarded myself as self taught.

 I work mainly with layered grids of painted squares over which I place little pieces of torn paper, bits of metal, wood, stones, pebbles, rusted nails, twisted string; all sorts of beautiful, ordinary things I pick up from just about anywhere.